Jeremie Frimpong: Club career

-Manchester City
+Early career

+Frimpong started out playing football at his local clubs, AFC Clayton and Clayton Villa.
+He caught the eye of Manchester City and Liverpool scouts at a youth tournament, where he was named the best player.
+Ultimately, he chose to join Manchester City, as they were closer to his hometown.

 Frimpong joined Manchester City at the age of nine and progressed through the club's youth ranks, with regular appearances in Premier League 2 and the UEFA Youth League.

 Celtic

-On 2 September 2019, Frimpong signed a four-year deal with Celtic.
+On 2 September 2019, Frimpong signed a four-year deal with Scottish Premiership club Celtic.
 Later that month, he made his professional debut against Partick Thistle in the Scottish League Cup quarter-finals.
 He made an immediate impact, winning the man of the match award on his debut, and going to become a regular in the first team.
 His speed and skill was highlighted by the media, and made him popular with Celtic fans.
-On 27 October, Frimpong scored in a 4–0 win against Aberdeen, his first professional goal.
+Frimpong quickly became a fan favourite with his electrifying pace, tenacity, and attacking prowess from the right-back position.
+On 27 October, he scored in a 4–0 win against Aberdeen, his first professional goal.
 He won his first career honour on 8 December 2019, when Celtic defeated Rangers 1–0 in the Scottish League Cup Final.
-He was described by Celtic manager Neil Lennon as "outstanding" and "arguably our best [outfield] player in the first half", although he was sent off early in the second half for a foul on Alfredo Morelos in the penalty box.
-In June 2020, Frimpong was voted Celtic's Young Player of the Year for season 2019-20 by the club's supporters.
+Frimpong was described by Celtic manager Neil Lennon as "outstanding" and "arguably our best [outfield] player in the first half", although he was sent off early in the second half for a foul on Alfredo Morelos in the penalty box.
+In June 2020, Frimpong was voted Celtic's Young Player of the Year for season 2019–20 by the club's supporters.

 Bayer Leverkusen

-On 27 January 2021, Frimpong signed for German side Bayer Leverkusen for an undisclosed fee, on a four and a half year deal.
+On 27 January 2021, Frimpong signed for Bundesliga side Bayer Leverkusen for an undisclosed fee, on a four-and-a-half-year deal.
+On 3 October 2023, he extended his contract until 2028, with a release clause of £35 million.
+Frimpong was a key figure in helping Leverkusen win their first Bundesliga title, with a 5–0 win over Werder Bremen on 14 April 2024 confirming them as champions and breaking an eleven-year stranglehold on the league by Bayern Munich.
+Frimpong later started in a 2–1 home victory against Augsburg on 18 May 2024 that sealed an unbeaten season for Leverkusen, the first such season in German top flight history.

+Liverpool

+On 30 May 2025, Frimpong joined Premier League club Liverpool on a long-term contract worth €35m (£29.5m).
+He made his debut for the club on 10 August in the FA Community Shield against Crystal Palace, scoring a lofted chip goal in a 2–2 draw in normal time, with Liverpool eventually losing on penalties.